 The U.S. national soccer team played 10 games at Foxboro Stadium, winning 7.
 They've now played 12 at Gillette as well, winning 7.
-The most recent game was last September 8, a 4-1 loss to Brazil.
+The most recent game was on September 8, 2015, a 4-1 loss to Brazil.
 Games of the 2003 Women's World Cup were played there.

 It has one problem: The location is awful.
 It's just off U.S. Route 1, not a freeway such as I-95, and except for Pats' gamedays, when an MBTA commuter rail train will take you right there, the only way to get there without a car is to take the MBTA Forge Park-495 Line from South Station to Walpole, and then get a taxi.
 That'll cost you $18 each way, as I found out when I went to see the New York Red Bulls play the Revs in June 2010.

 60 Washington Street (Route 1) – or "1 Patriot Place," Foxboro.
 It's actually closer to downtown Providence, Rhode Island than to downtown Boston.
 Adjoining is the Patriot Place mall.